-Scalloped Hammerhead Sharks are eligible for the Delaware Sport Fishing Tournament "Shark" citation, but not currently eligible for an individual species citation.
+Scalloped Hammerhead Sharks are eligible for the Delaware Sport Fishing Tournament and Live Release "Shark" awards, but not currently eligible for an individual species award.

 Scalloped Hammerhead Sharks are eligible for the general "Shark" record, which excludes mako and the protected shark species.